HL7/fhir-cow-ig/input/pagecontent/workflow-patterns.md

 This page provides an overview of how Requests may be coordinated across actors using a variety of exchange patterns.
-This is illustrative and meant to convey one end-to-end flow; details are provided elsewhere.
+This is illustrative and meant to convey one end-to-end flow, with details for specific scenarios described in other Workflow Patterns pages.

-The other pages in this section outline considerations for specific parts of a Request's lifecycle in FHIR.
 These include:
 * **Order initiation**:
 This section addresses aspects of how orders are created that relate to FHIR workflows.
 Many details are left to implementers or more specific implementation guides.